-816: in a function definition a type qualifier on a "void" return type is not allowed 817: static data member declaration is not allowed in this class 818: template instantiation resulted in an invalid function declaration 819: "..." is not allowed 821: extern inline <entity> was referenced but not defined 822: invalid destructor name for type <type> 824: destructor reference is ambiguous -- both <entity> and <entity> could be used 825: <entity> could be used 826: <entity> was never referenced 827: only one member of a union may be specified in a constructor initializer list 828: support for "new[]" and "delete[]" is disabled 829: "double" used for "long double" in generated C code 830: <entity> has no corresponding operator delete<entity> (to be called if an exception is thrown during initialization of an allocated object) 831: support for placement delete is disabled 832: no appropriate operator delete is visible 833: pointer or reference to incomplete type is not allowed 834: invalid partial specialization -- <entity> is already fully specialized 835: incompatible exception specifications 836: returning reference to local variable 837: omission of explicit type is nonstandard ("int" assumed) A function has been declared or defined with no return type.
+''' 816: in a function definition a type qualifier on a "void" return type is not allowed 817: static data member declaration is not allowed in this class 818: template instantiation resulted in an invalid function declaration 819: "..." is not allowed 820: option \"extern_inline\" can be used only when compiling C++ 821: extern inline <entity> was referenced but not defined 822: invalid destructor name for type <type> 824: destructor reference is ambiguous -- both <entity> and <entity> could be used 825: virtual inline <entity> was never defined 826: <entity> was never referenced 827: only one member of a union may be specified in a constructor initializer list 828: support for "new[]" and "delete[]" is disabled 829: "double" used for "long double" in generated C code 830: <entity> has no corresponding operator delete<entity> (to be called if an exception is thrown during initialization of an allocated object) 831: support for placement delete is disabled 832: no appropriate operator delete is visible 833: pointer or reference to incomplete type is not allowed 834: invalid partial specialization -- <entity> is already fully specialized 835: incompatible exception specifications 836: returning reference to local variable 837: omission of explicit type is nonstandard ("int" assumed) A function has been declared or defined with no return type. '''